-After Bangchak had established BCPR Co., Ltd., this latter company set up BCPR Pte.
+Bangchak had established BCPR Co., Ltd., which this latter company set up BCPR Pte.
 Ltd., a subsidiary in Singapore, to co-invest with the Seacrest Capital Group in Draugen and Gjøa petroleum deposits in Norway through share purchase in OKEA AS, a Norwegian company engaging in the petroleum development business in Norway.
 The investment was made as a joint partnership in a world-class asset with long-lasting production life.
-The fields produce light crude of high price, suitable for Bangchak's refining and production processes.
+The fields produce light crude, which could be sold in good price, suitable for Bangchak's refining and production processes.
 The investment is considered part of risk diversification in line with the corporate strategy.

-Bangchak hasestablished BCP Energy International Pte.
-Ltd. (BCPE) in Singapore to operate its international businesses involving energy, petrochemicals, and natural resources.
-It currently wholly owns Nido Petroleum Pty Limited, which holds the rights for petroleum production at Nido and Matinloc fields in the Philippines.
-The company also owns the rights for the exploration and development of West Linapacan field in the Philippinesas well as the rights in blocks SC6B, SC14D, SC54A, SC54B, SC58 and SC63, also in the Philippines, which are now in their exploration stage.
+Bangchak has established BCP Energy International Pte.Ltd.(BCPE) in Singapore to operate its international businesses involving energy, petrochemicals, and natural resources.
+It currently wholly owns Nido Petroleum Pty Limited, which holds the rights for petroleum production at

+Nido and Matinloc fields in the Philippines.
+The company also owns the rights for the exploration and development of West Linapacan field in the Philippines as well as the rights in blocks SC6B, SC14D, SC54A, SC54B, SC58, and SC63, in the Philippines, which are now in their exploration stage.